Kotlin Help

 @RequiresOptIn @Retention(AnnotationRetention.BINARY) @Target(AnnotationTarget.CLASS, AnnotationTarget.FUNCTION) annotation class MyDateTime

-Opt-in requirement annotations must meet several requirements:
+Opt-in requirement annotations must meet several requirements.
+They must have:

-• BINARY or RUNTIME retention
+• BINARY or RUNTIME retention.

 • No parameters.